Courses Open to Non-Majors

 The courses below are open for enrollment by Non-Majors.
 None have prerequisites.

-Non-Majors may occasionally be allowed enroll in major-restricted courses with instructor approval and advisor assistance.
+Non-Majors may occasionally be allowed to enroll in major-restricted courses with instructor approval and advisor assistance.
 See instructions at the bottom of the page.

 Details below are subject to change.
 Please confirm all information in the official Course Schedule.